-Prepare yourself so you know what to expect during your stay at the Mater Hospital.
+It's a good idea to prepare yourself so you know what to expect during your stay with us at the Mater Hospital.

 If you need a wheelchair to get you to your destination, our admissions office staff can help.

 After you have been registered, our staff will direct you to your ward.
 When you arrive at your ward, a nurse will greet you, check your details and explain the ward’s routines.
 Please tell staff if you: